How to make an org chart in Word

 Add org chart shapes

-Now that the org chart shapes appear to the left of your screen, simply drag and drop any shapes that you want to add to the canvas.
-Once you drop the first shape on the canvas you can edit the shape by clicking on the gear icon next to the shape and entering the desired information.
+Now that the org chart shapes appear to the left of your screen, simply drag and drop the org chart shape onto the canvas.
+Once you drop the first shape on the canvas, edit the shape using the org chart editing panel to the left of the canvas or the employee options bar at the top of the canvas.

 Connect shapes to each other and build out a hierarchy by dragging out from the red dot that appears when you hover over a shape.

 Import org chart data

 To streamline your work, Lucidchart offers a feature to all paid accounts that will allow you to import your organizational data.
 All you have to do is provide the data and Lucidchart will do the diagramming for you!
 To begin, organize your data in a spreadsheet and be sure to save your spreadsheet as a CSV.
 Some of the fields you may consider including are:

 Now, you are ready to import the data!
 Click on the “Import Data” button under the org chart shapes and follow the steps in the Import Data dialog.

 Congratulations, Lucidchart just saved you time and energy!

 Whether you built your org chart manually or imported the data, editing your org chart in Lucidchart is easy and intuitive.
-Simply click on the gear icon that appears when you hover over a shape, then format the shapes as desired.
-You can easily add and hide fields and edit shape layouts in this menu.
+Simply click "Shapes" or "Layout" from the org chart editing panel or use the employee options bar at the top of the canvas to easily add and hide fields and edit shape layout.

 Insert a Lucidchart diagram in Word